 - In the right situation, you may be able to use the Death Totem’s death protection to safely retrieve downed allies’ banners.

 - Having your entire squad under a Death Totem’s death protection at the same time isn’t always a good idea.
-You may want to have one squadmate hold the totem for when the other two return to it with depleted health.
+You may want to have one squadmate hold the totem for when the other two return to it with reduced health.
 This is especially pertinent when engaging multiple squads as there is a chance your totem may get pushed.

 - Revenant’s Stalker passive makes him adept at sneaking up on enemies as the legend moves faster than others while crouched.
 You will move faster even when healing while crouched.

 - When using Wattson’s Perimeter Security ability, try to place nodes out of the enemy’s line of sight to prevent them destroying the fences from afar.
 Shooting the base of a node will destroy it.

 - Place fences in a zigzag or ‘x’ pattern where possible.
 In addition to offering multiple layers of protection against an enemy push, this also makes it harder for the enemy decide which node to destroy first.